kschieck/ChristmasLights/README.md

 # ChristmasLights
 A system for Christmas lights powered by a RaspberryPi and an Arduino.

-This program turns your arduino into a lights controller and the RaspberryPi into the driver
+This program turns your Arduino into a lights controller and your RaspberryPi into the driver

 ## Setup and Testing